OHDSI/TheBookOfOhdsi/StudySteps.md

 \BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- Study should examine a well-defined question.
 - Perform appropriate checks of data quality, completeness and relevance in advance.
-- Source observational database must be ETLed to OMOP common data mode and use standard vocabularies.
-- Identify expert on source database who can explain unique clinical aspects of source database and is knowledgeable of ETL rules to transform source data to OMOP CDM.
-- Recommend to also include source database expert in protocol development process if possible.
+- Recommend to include source database expert in protocol development process if possible.
 - Document proposed study in a protocol ahead of time.
-- Consult with clinical experts and literature in defining your cohorts and other aspects of study design.
-- Finalized protocol should be reviewed by clinical experts and other stakeholders.
+- Generate study package code in parallel with written protocol and perform and describe any feasibility and diagnostics prior to executing the final study.
 - Study should be registered and approved (if required) ahead of study execution.
-- Cohorts representing study populations are created by ATLAS whenever possible.
-- OHDSI tools should be used in the creation of complete computer code to execute the study, increasing the ability to exactly reproduce any study in order to test findings at a later date.
-- Generate study package code in parallel with written protocol and perform and describe any feasibility and diagnostics prior to executing the final study.
 - Finalized report or manuscript should be reviewed by clinical experts and other stakeholders.
 </div>\EndKnitrBlock{rmdsummary}